 As one of the most logistically challenging places to visit in Arizona–but also one of the most beautiful–there’s something truly magical about visiting Havasu Falls.

-No day hiking is allowed, so laying your eyes on this waterfall requires both advance planning and a commitment to camping overnight–but the effort is absolutely worth the magnificent reward.
+No day hiking is allowed, so laying your eyes on this waterfall requires both advance planning and a commitment to camping overnight.

 From Lori of Southerner Says

-Besides Organ Pipe National Monument, there are two other places in the world (Mexico) where it’s found.
+Besides Organ Pipe, there are two other places in the world (both in Mexico) where it’s found.

 From Ashley of Jetset Jansen

-The swirling walls make for beautiful pictures, but what you may not know is that there are actually two different sections to see: upper and lower.
+The swirling walls make for beautiful pictures, but what you may not know is that there are actually two different sections to see: the Upper Canyon and Lower Canyon.

 Both parts of Antelope Canyon have a stunning landscape, but they do have slight differences.

-The upper canyon has a shallower opening and lets in less light.
-This can create light beams that shine through the canyon.
-The lower canyon has a wider opening, so it does not get the light beams shining through, but it does have ladders that descend into the canyon.
+The Lower Canyon has a wider opening, so it does not get the light beams shining through, but it does have ladders that descend into the canyon.

 Chiricahua National Monument